KiCad 6 Guide series

 Associated symbols and footprints have the same designator (J1, in this example) and the same number of pins.
 The layout shows the traces that correspond to the wires in the schematic.

 Everything you see here is configurable: the width of the traces, which layer they belong to, the shape, size, and configuration of the pads.
-You will learn all of this in the KiCad Like a Pro 3e eBook and course.
-In the layout, zoom in on the J1 connector to see one of its details: the name of the trace that connects pad 7 of J1 to pad 1 of R5.
+You will learn all this in the KiCad Like a Pro 3e eBook and course.
+In the layout, zoom in on the J1 connector to see one of its details: the trace name that connects pad 7 of J1 to pad 1 of R5.
 Traces, like everything else in KiCad, have names.
-The names of everything that you see in Pcbnew are defined (manually or automatically) in Eeschema.
+The names of everything that you see in the layout editor are defined (manually or automatically) in the schematic editor.

-Try one more thing: In Pcbnew, click on the View menu and choose the 3D Viewer.
+Try another thing: In the layout editor, click on the View menu and choose the 3D Viewer.
 The 3D Viewer will show you a three-dimensional rendering of the PCB, with remarkable detail.
 You can zoom in and turn the board around to see it from any angle you want (Figure 1.5.9).
 Many components are populated, like the LED, resistors, and some of the integrated circuits.
-For the rest, you can still see their pads and outlines on the board.

-As with the schematic editor, I encourage you to spend a bit of time studying the layout of this demo project.
-Later in the course or eBook, you will learn about the most important layout guidelines that will help you design well-functioning and elegant PCBs.
+As with the schematic editor, I encourage you to spend some time studying this demo project's layout.
+Later in the course or eBook, you will learn about the most important layout guidelines to help you design well-functioning and elegant PCBs.

 Showcased KiCad projects